MITLibraries/.github/README.md

       ECR_PROD: "<name_of_ecr_repository_in_prod>"
 ```

+The container that is pushed to the AWS ECR Repository in Prod is tagged with

+- the short (8 character) SHA of the most recent commit on the feature branch that generated the PR
+- the release tag
+- the word "latest"

 ### Additional Requirements/Dependencies

 It also depends on the appropriate infrastructure in place, particularly the OIDC configuration and IAM role for Github Actions to connect to AWS.